Hygiene regulations: What do you have to observe when visiting a performance during Coronavirus pandemic?

-All performances of the Saxon State Theatres until the end of the 2019/20 season are cancelled.
+All performances of the Saxon State Theatres until 31 October 2020 are cancelled.
 We will refund in full the price of your tickets for all cancelled performances.
 For this we need some details, which can be supplied using the form for ticket returns.

-Although we will do our best to process your refund as quickly as possible, it may take us until autumn to successively deal with all requests.
+Although we will do our best to process your refund as quickly as possible, due to the large number of ticket cancellations it may take us a while to successively deal with all requests.
+Please refrain from making inquiries, also to ensure that the refund is processed as quickly as possible.
 In this regard, we kindly ask for your patience.

 Is it possible to visit the Semperoper Dresden at short notice?